Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/ship_log.md

 In the example XML, you may notice something like `xsi:noNamespaceSchemaLocation` at the top, this tells whatever editor you're using that the file at that link is the schema.
 The game simply ignores this though, so it won't be able to catch errors at runtime.
-Some editors may require you to [Trust](https://code.visualstudio.com/docs/editor/workspace-trust) the workspace to use the schema file.
+Some editors may require you to [Trust](https://code.visualstudio.com/docs/editor/workspace-trust){ target="_blank" } the workspace to use the schema file.
 Doing this varies per-editor, and you may also have to right-click the link and click download.

 ## Loading The File